scharris/sqljson-query/docs/README.md

 database metadata file (generated from a database via included tool), SQL/JSON-Query
 generates:
 - SQL/JSON nested data queries for Oracle or Postgres to fetch the data
-- Result type declarations in TypeScript or Java which match the structure of the generated SQL and to which the query results can be directly deserialized
+- Result type declarations in TypeScript or Java, defining the structure of the objects appearing in result sets for the generated SQL, and to which the query results can be directly deserialized
-- Column-level metadata for all relations (tables/views) in TypeScript or Java, which can be used to refer to tables/columns in INSERT/UPDATE/DELETE statements in an error-resistant way

 When generating queries, database metadata is used to verify all tables, fields, and foreign key relationships used in the queries, failing with an error if any referenced